-[15,16] option.
+For the liquid breeder designs of interest, both MS and Pb-17Li options have high liquid breeder outlet temperatures.
+For power conversion, we selected the dual Brayton cycle + Molten Coolant Gas Cycle (MCGC) [15,16] option.
 This is used to optimize the thermal efficiency.
-Since both are closed cycle systems, the design would also help to reduce the possible permeation of tritium to the environment by eliminating the need of a steam generator [11].
-For the DC MS design with 40% of the power transferred to the helium with inlet and outlet temperatures of 300°C to 450°C, respectively, and 60% power transferred to the salt with inlet and outlet temperatures of 500°C to 700°C, respectively, the dual cycle option can obtain a thermal efficiency of 40% (28% for helium direct cycle with one turbine and two compressors and 48% for MCGC with three turbines and six compressors).
-This combined efficiency could be further optimized by increasing the power fraction deposited into the liquid breeder zone with the use of a more effective thermal insulation layer in the liquid breeder channel.
+Since both are closed cycle systems, the design would also help to reduce the possible permeation of tritium to the environment [11].
+For the DC MS design with 40% of the power deposited in the helium with inlet and outlet temperatures of 300°C to 450°C, respectively, and 60% power deposited in the salt with inlet and outlet temperatures of 500°C to 700°C, respectively, the dual cycle option can obtain a thermal efficiency of 40% (28% for helium direct cycle with one turbine and two compressors and 48% for MCGC with three turbines and six compressors).
+This efficiency should be further optimized by increasing the power fraction deposited into the liquid breeder zone with the use of a more effective thermal insulation layer in the liquid breeder channel.

 We looked into the design of the MS-to-helium heat exchanger.
 In the heat exchanger channel, with the high viscosity of MS, the fluid is in laminar flow.
 The traditional tube and shell heat exchanger design will not be applicable due to low heat transfer coefficient and unacceptably high pressure drop.
 Therefore a compact plate fin heat exchanger will be used.
 The heat transfer in a compact plate fin heat exchanger is dominated by the heat conduction through the boundary layer.
-Because the flow channel hydraulic diameter is an the order of 1 mm, the heat transfer coefficient can be estimated as thermal conductivity divided by the thickness of boundary layer: $(1 \text{ W/m-K})/(0.5 \text{ mm}) = 2000 \text{ W/m}^2\text{-K for MS}$.
-This is still a good heat transfer coefficient.
+Because the flow channel hydraulic diameter is an the order of 1 mm, the heat transfer coefficient can be estimated as thermal conductivity divided by the thickness of boundary layer: $(1 \text{ W/m-K})/(0.5 \text{ mm}) = 2000 \text{ W/m}^2\text{-K}$ for MS. This is still a good heat transfer coefficient.
 The pumping power requirement for a compact plate fin heat exchanger on the salt side is very low compared to the pumping power for helium because the volumetric flow rate for MS is less than 1% of the helium flow rate.

-VI.
-SAFETY
+6. SAFETY

-Safety comparisons were made for the SC-FLiNaBe, DC-Li2BeF4/Be, DC- Li2BeF4/Pb and DC-Pb-17Li blanket options.
+Safety comparisons were made for the SC-FLiNaBe, DC-Li2BeF4/Be, DC-Li2BeF4/Pb and DC-Pb-17Li blanket options.
 On design specific safety issues, no clear safety advantage was identified.
 For the SC FLiNaBe design, one would have to deal with the decay heat from Na-24.
 This might require the draining of the MS or the use of in-vessel natural convection loops to be designed into the FW/blanket system.
-For the DC designs, helium pressurization could cause failure of radioactive material confinement barriers (module box vacuum vessel, cryostat and confinement building).
+For the DC designs, helium pressurization failure of radioactive material confinement barriers (module box vacuum vessel, cryostat and confinement building) was identified.